Posts for tag: Ingrown toenails

 - Wearing supportive shoes with plenty of room for your toes

 - Leave toenails a little long, don’t cut them too short

-Your podiatrists at Foot & Ankle Centers want you to know about some treatments you can try at home to relieve your pain from an ingrown toenail.
+Your podiatrists at Foot & Ankle Specialists of Nashville want you to know about some treatments you can try at home to relieve your pain from an ingrown toenail.
 You should try:

 - Soaking your toe in warm water 3 times per day

 - Placing dental floss underneath the ingrown part of your nail

 - Taking over-the-counter pain medications like Tylenol, Advil or Aleve

 - Applying antibiotic cream to the area and bandaging it

 - Wearing open-toed shoes until your toe heals